-0.15 EFTS OLOCA study of the archaeological evidence for the collapse and disappearance of the Roman Empire, and of ancient and modern interpretations of these events.
+S2 0.15 EFTS OL, OC 18 points A study of the archaeological evidence for the collapse and disappearance of the Roman Empire, and of ancient and modern interpretations of these events.

-CLAS 344 From Augustus to Nero: Scandal and Intrigue in Imperial Rome texts, inscriptions, coins, and art, with particular emphasis on the development of Roman imperial and dynastic power.
+CLAS 344 From Augustus to Nero: Scandal and Intrigue in Imperial Rome

-0.15 EFTS OL, OC A study of the Julio-Claudian emperors, examining literary
+NO 0.15 EFTS OL, OC 18 points A study of the Julio-Claudian emperors, examining literary texts, inscriptions, coins, and art, with particular emphasis on the development of Roman imperial and dynastic power.